Paul is a writer and public speaker

 - Shortlisted, Headline Money Regional Financial Journalist of the Year, 2010.

-Before becoming a freelance journalist, Paul had a varied career.
-He has been an advisor to workers’ co-operatives, an accountant, a civil servant; was employed as ‘assistant accountant’ at a hosiery factory to oversee the computerisation of its accounting function; and was a politician – he was a Labour and Co-operative Party Leicester city councillor from 1987 to 1991.
+Prior to becoming a freelance journalist, Paul had a varied career.
+He has been an advisor to workers’ co-operatives; a civil servant; was employed as ‘assistant accountant’ at a hosiery factory to oversee the computerisation of its accounting function; and was a politician – he was a Labour and Co-operative Party Leicester city councillor from 1987 to 1991.
 Paul was employed as policy and research officer for SDLP MLA Sinead McLaughlin from early 2020 until her election in May 2022.

 Paul has extensive experience of non-executive governance.
 He was the chair of Derry’s Playhouse Theatre from 2017 to 2020; has been the governor of two primary schools in Leicester; was a non-executive director of a Leicester property company on behalf of Leicester City Council; and was a founding director and company secretary of Socialist Newspaper (Publications) Ltd, publisher of Red Pepper magazine.